Doha Metro: History

 In 2009, Qatari Diar and Deutsche Bahn signed a joint venture to develop a concept for a railway network in Qatar.
-In 2011, Qatar Rail became the sole owner of the project while Deutsche Bahn with its global wing DB International (since 2016 DB Engineering & Consulting) took over as main consultant and source for required railway experts.
+In 2011, Qatar Rail became the sole owner of the project while Deutsche Bahn with its global wing DB International (since 2016, DB Engineering & Consulting) took over as main consultant and source for required railway experts.
 In 2013, the construction of the Doha Metro officially began with a groundbreaking ceremony at the site of Msheireb station.
 Throughout early 2013, Qatar Rail released the D&B tenders and received submissions from various international firms to construct sections of Phase 1a, corresponding to the Red and Green Lines.
 In mid-May Salini Impregilo was awarded to manage the construction of the Red Line North segment, running from Msheireb to Al Khor North.
 In June, it was revealed that QDVC and Porr were successful in their bids to lead the building of the Red Line South segment and Green Line, respectively.
 In May 2014 a consortium of Larsen & Toubro, Aktor, Yapi Merkezi, STFA Group and Al Jaber Engineering was awarded to design and construct the Doha Metro Gold Line.
 A total of 21 tunnel-boring machines from the German company Herrenknecht were planned for the tunnel construction of the Metro Phase 1.

-Metro network

 Lines

 The Doha Metro consists of three lines opening in phases from 2019 to 2020, with an eventual completion date of 2026.
-The Red, Green and Gold Lines radiate out from a central interchange at Msheireb in Downtown Doha.
+The Red, Green and Gold Lines radiate out from a central interchange at Msheireb in downtown Doha.